simran08udhani/RLabBasedProject/README.md

 ## Credits

 This app was developed using the Shiny framework and various R packages.
-Data is sourced from the "cn_filter.csv" file, and the Random Forest model is built using the "ML_education_expenditure_model.R" script.
+Data is sourced from the "cn_filter.csv" file, and the Regression Machine Learning model is built using the "ML_education_expenditure_model.R" script.

 ## Author